futoin/web/docs/cid/install.md

 # CID installation

-Current FutoIn CID implementation is written in Python and is available as [futoin-cid][] package on PyPI.
+Current FutoIn CID implementation is written in commonly available Python language supporting both Python versions 2.7 & 3+.
+It is available as [futoin-cid][] package on PyPI.

+## Setup

 It can be installed with standard PIP tool: